Halimatcd/My-own-instgram-udacity/README.md

 # Note:

-## Hi guys you can view my demo instagram page by following this links
+## Hi guys you can view my demo instagram page by following these links

 - Link to the EBS:
 http://udacity-one-dev.us-west-2.elasticbeanstalk.com